microsoft/intelligence-toolkit/app/workflows/generate_mock_data/README.md

 # Generate Mock Data

-The [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) workflow generates (a) structured records and (b) synthetic text notes aligned with each record, each according to a JSON schema uploaded or defined by the user.
+The [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) workflow generates (a) structured records according to a JSON schema uploaded or defined by the user, and (b) synthetic texts in a user-defined format aligned with each record.

-Navigate to [example_outputs/generate_mock_data](https://github.com/microsoft/intelligence-toolkit/tree/main/example_outputs/generate_mock_data) (on GitHub) for examples.
+Select the `View example outputs` tab (in app) or navigate to [example_outputs/generate_mock_data](https://github.com/microsoft/intelligence-toolkit/tree/main/example_outputs/generate_mock_data) (on GitHub) for examples.

 ## How it works